apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

 This tutorial show you the basic concept of *PyDolphinScheduler* and tell all things you should know before you submit or run your first workflow.
-If you still not install *PyDolphinScheduler* and start Apache DolphinScheduler, you could go and see :ref:`how to getting start PyDolphinScheduler <getting started>`
+If you still not install *PyDolphinScheduler* and start Apache DolphinScheduler, you could go and see :ref:`how to getting start PyDolphinScheduler <start:getting started>`

 Overview of Tutorial
 --------------------